sabinach/a4-ludwig-subathon/README.md

 - START: March 09, 2021, 0:00 EST
 - END: April 08, 2021, 23:00 EST

-Notes to self:
-- all dates are converted to EST
-- subathon tracker (to calculate datetime, add # hr of time streamed to 5pm EST start)
-- sullygnome (make sure to convert to EST on the bottom left dropdown of the website before downloading .json)
-- before scraping, make sure BOTH spreadsheets' COLUMN DIVS are still correct bc it's HARDCODED in the script, and constantly changing in real-time since the subathon is ongoing

 Dataset Credits To:
 - [baddog86, smartax1111, itzdanbarz, and ogsheeper](https://docs.google.com/spreadsheets/d/e/2PACX-1vThvKnVHDeF0iGgL7Bkx6wz_SE2hh2RvxzqEHyqtZvR3H0DXuOwwh5MdwnbzMYvluul97ld364VANqm/pubhtml#)
 - [SullyGnome](https://sullygnome.com/channel/ludwig)